The purpose of this test is to examine a VAG-PD injector current under engine idle, acceleration and overrun conditions.

 There may be up to five injection phases:

-Piezo injectors have the advantage over conventional electromagnetic injectors of a very quick reaction time - some four times faster.
+Piezo injectors have a major advantage over conventional electromagnetic injectors, a very quick reaction time up to four times faster.

-Piezo injectors contain a 'stack' of about 300 wafer-thin ceramic plates.
-When the switching voltage is applied, the plates expand and act upon the injector needle valve, which in turn opens the nozzle needle and injects the fuel into the cylinder.
+Piezo injectors contain a stack of about 300 thin ceramic plates.
+When the switching voltage is applied the plates expand and open the nozzle needle allowing fuel into the cylinder.

 Figure 3 shows a piezo element in its two different states.
 Illustration 1 shows the stack with no supply voltage and illustration 2 shows the increase in height of the stack when the supply voltage is switched on.